 So problem of weak budget can be solved either with lot of time, or with proper planning.
 Or both.

-MMO games can be successful when made by one person, when made by five or thirteen people, and they can be complete failures even with 50 developers behind it.
+MMO games can be successful when made by one person, when made by five or thirteen people, and they can be complete failures even with 50 developers behind them.

 - How will you acquire players?